-The spiritual aspects of yoga have often been 'put through the mill' throughout its history.
-Moreover, its historical origins are rooted in structures and dynamics very different from those of the typical Scandinavian workplace.
+The spiritual aspects of yoga have been 'put through the mill' throughout its history.
+Moreover, its historical origins are rooted in structures and dynamics very different from those of your typical Scandinavian workplace.

-One issue that surfaces when regarding yoga in the workplace is avoiding the risk of misuse and misinterpretation of certain elements.
+One issue that surfaces when it comes to yoga in the workplace is avoiding the risk of misuse and misinterpretation of certain cultural elements.
 One approach to this is to exclude these specific aspects from workplace yoga altogether.
-This could be helpful when considering sacred aspects of yoga.
-By simply omitting the sacred aspects from workplace practice, there is less risk of cultural appropriation, or accidentally offending anyone who practices it spiritually.
+This could be helpful when considering sacred aspects of yoga in particular.
+By simply omitting sacred aspects to yoga from the workplace practice, there is less risk of cultural appropriation, or of accidentally offending anyone who practices it spiritually.

 Benefits of yoga

-Lindström is critical of the current status of ergonomics in the workplace.
+Lindström is also critical of the current status of ergonomics at work .
 "There is a lot of back pain in my office.
 We sit by desks in static positions all day bent forward and not opening up backwards, which creates back pain.
 Wherever there is tension it creates pain over time, and with that comes stress.”

-On the opposite end of the spectrum some feel that yoga could act as a way for employers to shift the blame of feeling stressed back onto the employees.
-They should instead examine the root causes of stress.
-There should perhaps be a focus on matters such as being overworked, company dynamics and workplace environment.
+On the opposite end of the spectrum, some feel that yoga could act as a way for employers to shift the blame of stress back onto employees.
+Instead they should examine the root causes of stress, and there should perhaps also be a focus on such matters as being overworked, company dynamics and workplace environment.

 More than purely physical

-As the practice of yoga is not only about physical exercise, there should be some acknowledgement of its spiritual aspects as well.
+As the practice of yoga is not only about physical exercise however, there needs to be some acknowledgement of its spiritual aspects.
 Especially when it is brought into the workplace.
-Yoga inevitably touches upon both matters of culture and religion in its practice.
+Yoga inevitably touches upon both matters of culture and religion in its physical practice.
 The chanting and prayer at the beginning of a lesson is a good example of this.

-This causes one to wonder if the spiritual aspect is afforded necessary consideration when yoga is introduced into more neutral spaces such as workplaces?
+This begs to question if the spiritual aspect is afforded necessary consideration when yoga is introduced into more neutral spaces such as workplaces?